In the field of cinematography, ALIA is involved in the following areas:

 - it assesses the classification made by operators and may reclassify films, if deemed necessary, by a reasoned decision.

-In 2017, ALIA began to publish the classification of films released in cinemas; this serves as an official list both for the public and for audiovisual media service providers.
+ALIA publishes the classification of films released in cinemas; this serves as an official list both for the public and for audiovisual media service providers.

 The Law of 20 April 2009 on Admission to Film Screenings also stipulates that cinema operators should classify films in one of the following five categories according to their content: